typicode/json-server/README.md

 }
 ```

-Also, data will be persisted to `db.json` when you make POST, PUT, PATCH and DELETE requests.
+Also, data is persisted to `db.json` when you make POST, PUT, PATCH and DELETE requests.
 So it's a fully functional fake REST server.

 ## Routes